ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-2-arraylist-methods.rst

               + toDoList[0] );

           // remove item 0 and move everything down
-          //  (this can be done in 1 command with ArrayList) toDoList[0] = toDoList[1];
+          //  (this can be done in one method call with ArrayList) toDoList[0] = toDoList[1];
           toDoList[1] = toDoList[2];
           toDoList[2] = "";